narratory/example-apps/multi-bookings/README.md

 ### Example script

+First booking a flight and then adding a car and hotel room:

 ```text
 Bot: What can I do for you?
 >> I want to book a flight to paris from berlin